-- I. A bachelor's degree from a regionally accredited institution. - 2.
+- 1. A bachelor's degree from a regionally accredited institution. - 2.
 A passing score on the California Basic Educational Skills Test (CBEST). - 3.
 An approved professional preparation program, including EduC 480 and 482 or 481 and 483 with a minimum grade of B-. - 4.
 U.S. Constitution course or approved alternative demonstration of competency. - 5.
-Level I technology competencies (Edu 098 or 485). - Demonstration of subject matter competence (passage of California Subject Examination for Teachers [CSET] or Single Subject Matter Preparation Programs with GPA of 2.7 and no grade below a C-). - 7.
+Level I technology competencies (Edu 098 or 586). - 6.
+Demonstration of subject matter competence (passage of California Subject Examination for Teachers [CSET] or Single Subject Matter Preparation Programs with GPA of 2.7 and no grade below a C-). - 7.
 Passage of the Teaching Performance Assessment (TPA). - 8.
-Passage of Reading Instruction Competence Assessment (RICA)-for multiple subject candidates only.
+Passage of Reading Instruction Competence Assessment (RICA)-for multiple subject and education specialist teacher candidates only.